Skip to content

 Drum Thickness for Tough Conditions

 A tremendous amount of energy comes from the drum thickness that carries the unit through the toughest conditions.
 With a thick drum, there is less vibration and less wasted energy!
-Blue Diamond uses a 1.5-inch drum and experiences the least vibration of any other cold planer on the market.
+Blue Diamond® uses 1.5-inch drum and experiences the least vibration of any other cold planer on the market.

 The large access cover makes our cold planer one of the easiest and safest models to change teeth on.
 Be wary of units that require you to change the teeth while laying under the cold planer!